jjantzen/Niche_modeling/README.md

 # Niche_modeling
-Niche modeling of Tibouchina for dissertation
+Niche modeling of Tibouchina for manuscript